Easton, Bristol

 In administrative terms, Easton comprises the electoral wards of Easton and part of Lawrence Hill.
 It is located within the Bristol West constituency.
 The electoral ward of Easton includes parts of the localities of Netham and Whitehall, and a large part of Greenbank.
 The Bristol & Bath Railway Path passes through the ward.

+Easton is noted for its culturally diverse community, centred on the shopping streets of Stapleton Road and St Marks Road, the latter noted for the exuberant sculpted signs that hang above many of the shop doors and the architecturally striking illuminated dome of Easton Mosque.
+There are a number of East African and Indian subcontinent restaurants and shops specialising in organic and ethnic foods.